Cholera in Cuba, Dominican Republic, Haiti and Mexico

 Travel Health Notice

 Since the beginning of the cholera epidemic in October 2010, the Dominican Republic and Haiti have reported thousands of cholera cases and related deaths.
 Although cases of cholera continue to be reported throughout both countries, the number of cases has decreased in 2014 when compared to the same time period in 2013.
 Travellers should note that there may be an increase in the number of cases during seasonal heavy rainfall which occurs during the months of May to July and September to October.

 In 2013, Mexico was affected by tropical cyclones, which caused heavy rains, floods and landslides.
 Cases of cholera were reported in the Federal district (Mexico City), and the states of Hidalgo, Mexico, San Luis Potosí and Veracruz.
-In 2014, cases were reported in the states of Hidalgo and one case was reported in the state of Querétaro.
+In 2014, cases were mainly reported in the state of Hidalgo and one case was reported in the state of Querétaro.

 Cholera is an acute intestinal infection caused by the bacterium Vibrio cholerae.
 People usually become infected from drinking or eating contaminated water or food.
 It is associated with watery diarrhea and rapid dehydration, which can be life-threatening.